oracle/tribuo/docs/FAQs.md

 Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html),
 and contributors must have signed it before their PRs can be reviewed or merged.

-We're also interested in how people are using Tribuo, our users' feedback and feature requests has always driven it's development internally at Oracle, and we want to continue that with the open source project.
+We're interested in how people are using Tribuo.
+Our users' feedback and feature requests have always driven Tribuo's development internally at Oracle, and we want to continue that tradition with the open source project.

 ### What's the versioning strategy & compatibility plan?